Frequently Asked Questions

 Q: Have any state DOTs, FHWA or AASHTO adopted USLIMITS2 as an acceptable tool for determining speed limits?

-Q: When entering the traffic accidents and injuries I noticed that you could not list more injuries than accidents.
+Q: When entering the traffic accidents and injuries I could not input more injuries than accidents.
 In some accidents you have more than one injury.

 A: The program asks for the number of injury crashes, not the number of injuries.
 The number of injury crashes will always be less than or equal to the total number of crashes.